jacob9706/MyMVC_Example/README.md

 Basics
 ------
-To create a new controller you want to do the following
+To create a new controller you woud do the following

 ```php
 <?php